On this Page:

 Plain yogurt is such versatile first food for baby.
 Once your baby is eating mixed foods you can add cereal, chopped fruit, avocado or even make smoothies for added vitamins and nutrition.

 You can also use plain Greek yogurt which is higher in protein and normally contains less sugar than other, traditional flavored yogurts.

-Allergies and yogurt for babies
+Allergies and yogurt

 As with any new foods, there is a small chance that introducing yogurt may cause an allergic reaction.
 However, new studies show that introducing foods that may cause allergens is recommended for babies from 6 months of age.
 Introducing small amounts of a variety of different foods, including yogurt, fish and even well cooked eggs, can reduce the risks of allergic reactions.

 Remember to always introduce new foods one at a time, keep a record of the new foods and wait 3 days before introducing another new food to your baby.

 - any signs of a rash, red spots or itching,

 If you notice any of these signs, you should contact your doctor or health worker.
 You should also contact your doctor for advice about feeding your baby yogurt if they have already been diagnosed with a milk allergy.
 For more information you can read our article about food allergies and babies above.

 Yogurt is a healthy and versatile food for babies and children of all ages.
 It can be used to fill reusable food pouches as a healthy lunch snack to carry with you or put in your child’s lunchbox.
 Yogurt needs no preparation and is a quick and easy way to feed your baby.